Apfirebolt/Express-and-Vue-Authentication-app-with-Vuex/README.md

 npm start
 ```

+## Project Updates

+- Minor fixes where nested routes was not working.
+- Added Ejs template engine for rendering templates in Express and EJS aside from the Vue build in production.

 ## Project Screenshots

 Please find some of the screenshots of the application.
 Below is the screenshot of the Home page.